-- 1. Open the ODBC Administrator: - Driver for Apache Hive 2.5 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.
+- 1. Open the ODBC Administrator: - If you are using Windows 7 or earlier, click Start > All Programs > Cloudera ODBC Driver for Apache Hive 2.5 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.